Technical Advisory

 Operationalization and Testing

-• Practice continuous integration and continuous deployment for policy and agent components, with automated canary tests and synthetic data generation.
+• Practice CI/CD for policy and agent components, with automated canary tests and synthetic data generation.

-• Use closed-loop experimentation to validate new policies against baselines, with carefully defined success criteria and rollback plans.
+• Use closed-loop experimentation to validate new policies against baselines, with clearly defined success criteria and rollback plans.

 • Simulate outages, price spikes, and weather-driven variability to stress-test coordination and confirm resilience.